 1b.
-NEF send subscription request to EECF with Neecf_EnergyConsumpExposure_Subscribe Request.
+NEF send subscription request to EECF with Neecf_EnergyConsumptionExposure_Subscribe Request.

 1c.
-EECF confirms the request and send subscription confirmation to NEF with Neecf_EnergyConsumpExposure_Subscribe Response.
+EECF confirms the request and send subscription confirmation to NEF with Neecf_EnergyConsumptionExposure_Subscribe Response.

 1d.
 NEF confirms the request to AF with Nnef_EventExposure_Subscribe Response.

-1. EECF is triggered to perform energy based on the local operator policy.
+1. EECF is triggered to perform energy related information collection and exposure based on the local operator policy (e.g., the granularity of energy related information exposure).

-2. EECF invokes the N_ to the to request the NFthe energy consumption related information.
+2. EECF invokes the Nudm_UECM to the UDM to request the ID of the NF which provides the energy consumption related information.

-3. The processes the request and sends the requested NF ID in the response.
+3. The UDM processes the Nudm_UECM request and sends the requested NF ID in the response.

 Editor Note: If corresponding NFs (e.g. AMF, SMF, UPF) change, how to notify EECF with the target NF ID is FFS.

 4a.
-EECF may interact with OAM to obtain energy consumption related information per NF or per S-NSSAI, e.g. energy consumption information of RAN, renewable energy information for an area.
+EECF may interact with OAM (e.g. by subscribe to the notification(s) related to the services provided by the OAM, as TS 28.532[x]) to obtain energy consumption related information per NF or per S-NSSAI, e.g. energy consumption information of RAN, renewable energy information for an area.

-4b. .
+4b.
+EECF request the UDM to get the information of serving SMF through UDM_UECM_get service.
 EECF requests energy consumption related information from SMF with Nsmf_EnergyInfoCollect Request.
 SMF collects parameters including number of PDU Sessions.
-SMF energy consumption related information to EECF with Nsmf_EnergyInfoCollect Response
+SMF responds with energy consumption related information to EECF with Nsmf_EnergyInfoCollect Response

 4c.
-EECF interacts with F to request the ID.
+EECF interacts with SMF to request the UPF ID.
 EECF requests energy consumption related information of UPF from SMF with Nsmf_UPF_EnergyInfoCollect Request.
 SMF requests energy consumption related information of UPF with Nupf_EnergyInfoCollect Request.
 UPF collects parameters data volume, bit rate.
 UPF responses energy consumption related information to SMF with Nupf_EnergyInfoCollect Response.
 SMF responses energy consumption related information of UPF to EECF with Nsmf_UPF_EnergyInfoCollect Response.

 4d.
-EECF interacts with to request the ID.
+EECF interacts with UDM to request the AMF ID.
 EECF requests energy consumption related information from AMF with Namf_EnergyInfoCollect Request.
 AMF collects parameters number of registered subscribers.
 AMF responses energy consumption related information to EECF with Namf_EnergyInfoCollect Response.

 5. EECF may calculate the energy consumption/efficiency based on the collected information.
 Based on the results, EECF send the energy related information requested by AF to NEF with Neecf_EnergyConsumpExposure_Notify.

+Editor’s note: Details for energy consumption information and details for energy efficiency information sent to AF are FFS.

 6. NEF sends the energy related information requested by AF to AF with Nnef_EnergyConsumpExposure_Notify.